-4-H international opportunities in Wisconsin include month long exchanges to Costa Rica, Finland, Japan, Korea, Mexico, Romania, Taiwan, and Norway.
-Partner organizations include Costa Rican, Finnish, Korean, Norwegian, Romanian and Taiwanese 4-H as well as Labo and LEX, which are language training programs in Japan, Korea, Mexico and other countries.
+4-H international opportunities in Wisconsin include month long exchanges to Costa Rica, Finland, Japan, Argentina, Korea, Romania, Taiwan and Norway.
+Partner organizations include Argentinian, Finnish, Norwegian, Taiwanese, Korean, and Romanian 4-H as well as Labo and LEX, which are language training programs in Japan, Korea, Mexico and other countries.
 Wisconsin 4-H families host 50-75 Japanese youth each summer and a few during the school year.
 In reciprocal exchanges, about 10 Wisconsin 4-H members travel annually to Japan for summer programs and internships.

-In Wisconsin, 4-H International Programs are coordinated by the State 4-H Youth Development Office of the University of Wisconsin-Madison Division of Extension, cooperation from 4-H volunteers and county 4-H & youth development educators.
+In Wisconsin, 4-H International Programs are coordinated by the State 4-H Youth Development Office of the University of Wisconsin-Madison Division of Extension, with cooperation from Wisconsin IFYE, Inc. alumni and county 4-H & youth development educators.
 More details on each type of 4-H international exchange opportunity are available in the accompanying brochures.